 Get materials in a language or format that meets your needs.

 Get a written notice when a ride is denied.

+File a complaint about your ride experience.

 Ask for an appeal, ask for a hearing, or ask for both if you feel you have been denied a ride service unfairly.